 What kind of data is in SIRIS?

-One of the main advantages of SIRIS is that data is restructured in order to allow certain types of analyses, such as point-in-time reporting, that are extremely difficult to do with existing tools.
+One of the main advantages of SIRIS is that data is restructured in order to allow certain types of analyses, such as point-in-time reporting, that were extremely difficult to do with previous tools.
 SIRIS also adds new definitions and hierarchies that make it much easier to identify and aggregate across groups (such as all professional degrees, or all graduate students in a given department).
 More details and examples of value-added features are given here.

 How can I learn more?

 If you have questions or would like more information after exploring the resources available on this website, please email email@example.com.